Skip to content

 • community events and tourism (such as attracting locals and visitors for birdwatching and hunting)

-• socio-economic benefits (such as aesthetic benefits for landholders and water levels and quality for flood mitigation, nutrient treatment and carbon storage).
+• socioeconomic benefits (such as aesthetic benefits for landholders, groundwater recharge and appropriate water levels and quality for flood mitigation, nutrient treatment and carbon storage).

 Scope of environmental watering

-Table 5.7.3 describes the potential environmental watering actions in 2022-23, their expected watering effects (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
+Table 5.7.3 describes the potential environmental watering actions in 2023-24, their expected watering effect (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
 Each environmental objective relies on one or more potential environmental watering actions and their associated physical or biological effects.

 Table 5.7.3 Potential environmental watering actions, expected watering effects and associated environmental objectives for the Boort wetlands